 Okay, so I’m all over the place in this post, and the thought of food paired with such sadness seems a little gauche, huh?
 Well it isn’t and I’ll tell you why.
 Food is comfort when bad or sad times arise.
 It’s customary to bring food to those who have lost a loved one, so this is my offering.
 This pesto is a tribute to my old friend and to those who lost loved ones in the bombings.

-Every night..no matter what time I got home, or even if I was asleep, she would call once her BF..soon to be, husband, was asleep.
+Every night, no matter what time I got home, or even if I was asleep, she would call once her boyfriend, soon to be, husband, was asleep.
 She never slept at night..she couldn’t.
-She took her slumbers during the day.
-She was afraid..she was battling inner demons, so I always answered the phone.
+She took her slumbers during the day when it was safe.
+She was afraid and was exhausted from battling those inner demons, so I always answered the phone.
 We would chat about anything and everything, for hours.
-She wanted to learn to cook, and would occasionally ask me to explain certain recipes..the terms in them..techniques etc.
+She wanted to learn to cook and would occasionally ask me to explain certain recipes, the terms in them, the.techniques all unfamiliar to her.

 She loved pesto, and one summer night, while sitting in her backyard talking to me..she inhaled a basil plant in her father’s garden and told me she was dying for pesto at that moment.
 I can still hear her, in between drags of her cigarette;

 “Oh, man, what I wouldn’t do for a plate of pasta and pesto right now.
 I need to learn to effin’ cook.”

 Since she slept all day..2 am was right about dinner time.